 Unmanned Aerial Vehicles (UAVs), or drones, are aircraft that can be controlled remotely by a pilot or can fly autonomously based on preprogrammed plans or automation systems.
 A large number of industries and users are adopting this technology, including military, government, commercial, and recreational users.

 As technology advances, these aircraft are becoming more common and affordable, giving rise to debates that weigh their benefits against new ethical and legal concerns.

 Drones can take high-quality aerial photographs and video, and collect vast amounts of imaging data.
 These high-resolution data can be used to create 3-D maps and interactive 3-D models, which have many beneficial uses.
 For example, 3-D mapping of disaster areas can enable rescue teams to be better prepared before entering hazardous situations.

-Since unmanned aerial vehicles are equipped with GPS, they can be programed and maneuvered accurately to precise locations.
+Since unmanned aerial vehicles are equipped with GPS, they can be programmed and maneuvered accurately to precise locations.
 This is especially helpful in precision agriculture, in which UAVs are used for a variety of farming needs such as spraying fertilizer and insecticide, identifying weed infestations, and monitoring crop health.
-The precision of UAVs saves famers both time and cost.
+The precision of UAVs saves farmers both time and cost.

 Pro: Easily Deployable

 With advances in control technology, most drones can be operated by users with relatively minimal experience.
 Combined with the relatively low cost of most models, this has led to drones becoming accessible to a wide range of operators.
 UAVs also have a greater range of movement than manned aircraft, being able to fly lower and in more directions, allowing them to easily navigate traditionally hard-to-access areas.